 At the end of April, friends of Weldon Bona held a MAID information session in his memory.
 Bona was a Cape Breton man who encountered a number of obstacles on his quest for an assisted death.
 DWDC board member and retired senator Jim Cowan spoke on the educational panel, along with professor Jocelyn Downie, MAID provider Dr. Robyn MacQuarrie, and lawyer Gail Rudderham Chernin.

 “He knew what he wanted and wasn’t afraid to go out and make that happen.
 I think he would be pleased he inspired a conversation to be started.”

-Canadians abandoned by the federal assisted dying law are taking desperate measures to relieve themselves of their suffering.
+Canadians who are found ineligible under Canada's assisted dying law are taking desperate measures to relieve themselves of their suffering.
 A Saskatchewan man, who held his wife as she took her own life because she did not qualify for an assisted death under Bill C-14, spoke on The Roy Green Show about their heartbreaking story.
 The man was arrested and charged for failing to provide the necessities of life, and is waiting to see if the Crown will move forward on these charges.

 “He said if his wife had qualified for MAID, it would have taken away the uncertainty and stress of planning it herself and she could have been surrounded by more family members.”